-AWS CVE Scanning - Details
+AWS Workload Scanning - Details

 Overview

 In order to minimize impact to your environment, the scanning uses an orchestration layer that takes snapshots of the instances and scans them offline.
-In Advanced Mode, you have the option of choosing where the scan takes place:
+In Advanced Mode, you also have the option of choosing where the scan takes place:

-• External scan scans the snapshots using an Panoptica account that is external to your account.
+- External scan scans the snapshots using an Panoptica account that is external to your account.
 This calls for less internal resources, but requires sharing (not copying) the snapshots.

-• Internal Scan scans the snapshots using a dedicated account in your environment.
+- Internal Scan scans the snapshots using a dedicated account in your environment.
 This improves performance, and keeps your data within your environment.

 If you select Internal Scan, you will need to provide the Account ID of the account where the scanning will take place.